 How County Court E-Filing Requirements Affect Paper Filing

 A recent order governs electronic filing (e-filing) in certain courts, specifically in all civil cases, including family and probate cases, at the Supreme Court of Texas, courts of appeals, district courts, statutory county courts, constitutional county courts, and statutory probate courts.
 (Click here to view the implementation schedule and more detailed information about the e-filing requirements).
-This is a day forward law; however, trying to manage a hybrid system of paper based and electronic documents can cause many problems.
+This is a day forward law; however, trying to manage a hybrid system of paper-based and electronic documents can cause many problems.
 That is why many county courts – including the Harris County District Clerk’s Office – are switching all of their paper documents to electronic documents.
 We provide document scanning & indexing services on TXMAS Contract for converting paper documents to electronic documents to help county courts adapt to the new e-filing requirements.
+Learn more about high-speed document scanning services.

 Steps Involved in Our Document Scanning & Indexing Services